adambard/learnxinyminutes-docs/sql.html.markdown

   - ["Bob DuCharme", "http://bobdc.com/"]
 ---

-Structured Query Language (SQL) is an ISO standard language for creating and working with databases stored in a set of tables.
+Structured Query Language (SQL) is an [ISO/IEC 9075](https://www.iso.org/standard/53686.html) standard language for creating and working with databases stored in a set of tables.
 Implementations usually add their own extensions to the language; [Comparison of different SQL implementations](http://troels.arvin.dk/db/rdbms/) is a good reference on product differences.

 Implementations typically provide a command line prompt where you can enter the commands shown here interactively, and they also offer a way to execute a series of these commands stored in a script file.
 (Showing that you’re done with the interactive prompt is a good example of something that isn’t standardized--most SQL implementations support the keywords QUIT, EXIT, or both.)